vemonet/setup-spark/README.md

 See the [action.yml](action.yml) file for a complete rundown of the available parameters.

-You can also provide a specific URL to download the Spark binary:
+You can also provide a specific URL to download the Spark `.tgz`:

 ```yaml
 steps: